IBM/blockchainbean/README.md

 * Interact with IBM Blockchain Starter Kit
 * Build a blockchain back-end using Hyperledger Composer
 * Create and use Cloudant NoSQL Database
-* Deploy a Cloud Foundry application that writes to the ledger
+* Deploy a Cloud Foundry application that writes and queries to the ledger

 <!--Remember to dump an image in this path-->
 ![Architecture](/docs/app-architecture.png)

 ## Flow
 1. The user deploys the app in IBM Cloud.
 The user submits transactions.
-2. The transaction is subbmitted to the ordering service.
+2. The transaction is submitted to the blockchain.
 3. When the transaction conforms to the business logic, the data is written to the ledger.
 4. A block is appended to our chain on the IBM Blockchain Starter Kit for the specific channel.
+5. The user can query the blockchain for a particular asset, using the asset's unique id.

 ## Included components
 * [IBM Blockchain Starter Kit](https://console.bluemix.net/catalog/services/blockchain): Use the IBM Blockchain Platform to simplify the developmental, governmental, and operational aspects of creating a blockchain solution.